Selective Randomization Inference for Adaptive Experiments: Additional Results on the Numerical Experiments

-We vary the window size of the RWM sampler in $\{2, 5, 10, 15\}$ and demonstrate the computation time as well as the rejection probability at different null hypotheses, see \Cref{fig:window.size}.
+We consider the simulation study of Section~\ref{sec:simulation-study} and vary the window size of the RWM sampler taking values in $\{2, 5, 10, 15\}$.
+We plot the rejection probability for different null hypotheses as well as the computation time in \Cref{fig:window.size}.

-As the window size increases, the running time largely remains the same (or increases only mildly).
-This is because, regardless if the proposal is accepted or not, the RWM sampler will proceed to the next iteration, in contrast to the rejection sampling algorithm.
+The power comparison of SRT, RT 2nd, and RT is similar to that in \Cref{sec:simulation-study}.
+Moreover, different window sizes yield almost identical approximations.
+The running time of the RWM sampler largely remains the same (or increases only mildly) as the window size increases.
+This is because -- regardless of whether the random walk transitions to the new proposal or not -- every iteration of the algorithm generates a new sample, in contrast to the rejection sampling algorithm.
+The main difference in computation time across window sizes is just a consequence that permuting $2$ elements is less expensive than permuting $10$.
 The RWM sampler is slower than RT 2nd and RT due to the extra step verifying whether the proposal is acceptable.

-The rejection probability remains relatively consistent across window sizes, possibly because the communicating classes associated with a small window size $h = 2$ is already sufficiently large.
-The power comparison of SRT, RT 2nd, and RT is similar to that in \Cref{sec:simulation-study}.